Crimeraaa-S1GMA/BotBuild/README.md

 - Leveling (with support for role rewards, and that is for free!) (❌)
 - Reaction roles (highly customizable, can be used for verification systems etc.) (❌)
 - Server statistics (messages sent, non-bot members who joined) (❌)
+- Welcome/Farewell messages (can be customized to your heart's content, and used in any channel you want) (❌)

 - Custom commands (there can be as much as your computer/server can handle, and they can use a versatile variable system, perform actions, access third-party APIs etc.) (❌)

 ## High customizablity